 1. When were the Jehovah's Witnesses founded?

-Jehovah's Witnesses got their start in 1870 when a man named Charles Taze Russell started leading Bible studies in Pittsburgh, Pennsylvania.
-The Jehovah's Witnesses movement came out of the Bible Student movement, which was also founded by Taze.
+Jehovah's Witnesses started in 1870 when a man named Charles Taze Russell led Bible studies in Pittsburgh, Pennsylvania.
+The Jehovah's Witnesses movement came out of the Bible Student movement, also founded by Taze.
 When Taze began disputing some of the traditional views within Christianity, the Jehovah's Witnesses were born.

 Photo courtesy: Wikipedia